-Company's subsidiary, Ketomei Pte Ltd ("Ketomei") has a loan from DBS Bank Limited, which was used to fund Ketomei's current operations.
-Ketomei owns the bank \$54,313 at March 31, 2024.
+The Company's subsidiary, Ketomei Pte Ltd ("Ketomei") has a loan from DBS Bank Limited, which was used to fund Ketomei's current operations.
+Ketomei owes the bank \$47,486 at June 30, 2024.

-Ketomei borrowed also funds from an individual to whom Ketomei owns \$42,919 at March 31, 2024.
+Ketomei borrowed also funds from an individual to whom Ketomei owns \$4,424 at June 30, 2024.

-Promissory Note to EF Hutton
+Promissory Note to EF Hutton LLC

-On December 18, 2023, the Company's subsidiary, HWH International Inc. ("HWH") entered into a Satisfaction and Discharge of Indebtedness Agreement in connection with an underwriting agreement previously entered into by HWH and EF Hutton, a division of Benchmark Investments, LLC, under which in lieu of HWH tendering the full amount due of \$3,018,750, the underwriters accepted a combination of \$325,000 in cash upon the closing of the business combination, 149,443 shares of the Company's common stock and a \$1,184,375 promissory note as full satisfaction.
-This agreement was effective at the closing of business combination on January 9, 2024.
+On December 18, 2023, the Company's subsidiary, HWH International Inc. entered into a Satisfaction and Discharge of Indebtedness Agreement in connection with an underwriting agreement previously entered into by HWH and EF Hutton LLC ("EF Hutton"), a division of Benchmark Investments, LLC, under which in lieu of HWH tendering the full amount due of \$3,018,750, the underwriters accepted a combination of \$325,000 in cash paid upon the closing of Business Combination, 149,443 shares of the Company's common stock and a \$1,184,375 promissory note as full satisfaction.
+This agreement was effective at the closing of Business Combination on January 9, 2024.
 The 149,443 shares were issued as of the price of \$10.10, totaling the amount of \$1,509,375.
 The fair value of the HWH shares at issuance on January 9, 2024 was \$2.82 per share or \$421,429.
 No gain or loss was recognized upon issuance of the shares on January 9, 2024 as this was an adjustment to prior underwriting costs accounted for in equity.
 The promissory note carries interest rate equal to SOFR (secured overnight financing rate for U.S. Government Securities Business Day published by the Federal Reserve Bank of New York) plus a margin of one percent.
 The principal amount of the promissory note and any accrued interest shall mature (i) partially in the event HWH completes an offering within one year of the date of the promissory note, the amount of outstanding debt maturing being proportionate to the amount of proceeds of the future offering, or (ii) in partial installments through October of 2028, the outstanding balance being paid annually until the balance owed is paid in full.
+As of June 30, 2024, the Company accrued \$35,733 in interest on the promissory note and owed \$1,220,108 to EF Hutton.